 Understanding what it means for you

 If you’ve heard the term ‘Open Banking’, then you may already have an idea of what the Consumer Data Right (CDR) involves.
-The CDR regime will apply first to the banking industry then to other industries including energy, and telecommunications.
+The CDR regime was first introduced in the banking industry.
 The CDR is designed to give you greater control of your data to increase competition, and encourage innovation in the Australian economy.

 As required by the new Consumer Data Right legislation, we’ve put together a Consumer Data Right (CDR) Policy.
 The policy explains how we manage your CDR data and describes how you can access and correct your CDR data, or make a complaint, if needed.

-To find out more, please read our Consumer Data Right Policy (PDF, 874 kB).
+To find out more, please read our Consumer Data Right Policy (PDF, 497kB).